 Would you like to help out with the Kids on Bikes program?

-We are in urgent need of a volunteer with a full size tow vehicle (truck or SUV) with electronic brake controller for the trailer brakes to help in moving the bikes from one school to another.
+of a volunteer with a full size tow vehicle (truck or SUV) with electronic brake controller for the trailer brakes to help in moving the bikes from one school to another.
 This happens about 8 times a year.
 In addition, there are times when 4-wheel drive is helpful - muddy fields and very steep inclines.
-If you are able to help out once or on a more regular basis email firstname.lastname@example.org or email@example.com.
+If you are able to help out once or on a more regular basis email email@example.com or firstname.lastname@example.org.
 We could really use some help with this.

 A big thank you to our partner Bicycle House for their behind-the-scenes work in servicing and maintaining the bicycle fleet.
 In addition, we had some expenses this year related to maintaining the trailer that is used to store the bikes and move them from school to school.
 We are also currently looking into the possibility of buying some additional bikes in larger sizes to better fit some of the taller fifth graders.